planaria158/BERT-antibody-antigen-binding-energy/README.md

 - Edit the relevant config file
 - cd to the train-test-inference folder
 - run the desired script from the command line (no command line arguments needed)

+An inconveniente source of human error when editing the config files.....

+Files produced
+- training: xxxx
+- testing: xxxx
+- inference: xxxx

 ----
 ## Config files